Nikolay-Pomytkin/rise-of-empires/README.md

 # Rise RTS

-A Rise of Nations-inspired real-time strategy game built with Rust and Bevy 0.17.
+A real-time strategy game built with Rust and Bevy 0.17.

 ## Features